raoufblz/echo-prompt/README.md

-save/edit/delete and use prompts
+Save/edit/delete and use prompts

-prototype:
+Prototype:
  - manifest.json
  - popup.html
  - popup.css
  - popup.js
  - content.js

-features:
+ - darkmode.js

+Features:
  - my prompts, add new                                          ✅
- - prompt managment, crud ✅
+ - prompt management, crud                                      ✅
  - search function                                              ✅
  - click to add to your ai chat                                 ✅
- - light/dark mode
+ - light/dark mode                                              ✅
- - categories + favorites
+ - ~~categories~~ tags (are probably better) + favorites
  - text placeholders to adjust prompts
  - drag and drop to organize, add to categories
+ - considering a three dots menu for drag and drop and adding delete there to not hit it accidentally, maybe adding a confirmation for deletion

- maybe that s alot of things (that s definetly a lot)
+Maybe that s a lot of things (that s definitely a lot)